-Veterans who were actively enrolled in the United States Army, Navy, Air Force, Marines, or Coast Guard (or Merchant Marines during World War II) and were discharged under other-than-dishonorable conditions may be eligible for VA healthcare benefits.
-In addition, reservists for the National Guard who were called to active duty by a Federal Executive Order may qualify for VA benefits.
-Healthcare is available from the VA to many more veterans than just those who served in combat or who had service-connected injuries or medical conditions.
+Veterans who were actively enrolled in the United States Army, Navy, Air Force, Marines, or Coast Guard (or Merchant Marines during World War II) and were discharged under other-than-dishonorable conditions may be eligible for benefits.
+Reservists for the National Guard who were called to active duty by a Federal Executive Order may also qualify.
+Healthcare is available from the VA to many more veterans than just those who served in combat, were injured, or have health problems.

-The VA conducts an annual enrollment system for the health benefits program.
-Veterans who have service-connected disabilities and those below the low-income threshold are prioritized for enrollment.
+The VA holds an annual enrollment.
+Veterans who have service-connected disabilities and those below the low-income threshold are given priority.

 - The nature of the veteran’s discharge (honorable, other than honorable, or dishonorable)